boweihan/TSFish/README.md

 ## Improvements TBD

+- Add test and support for en-passant capture in isCapture
 - Pre-computed tables to speed up move generation
 - Magic bitboards to speed up move generation of sliding pieces
 - Generating legal moves using attack masks to avoid post-generation legality checking